MENU

 Description:

 This event is an easy way to add a click event listener to a cell.
-You can't add the event listener to a specific cell but what you can do is use the meta information that's provided to you to check the index of the cell and act accordingly.
+You can't add the event listener to a specific cell but what you can do is use the meta information that's provided to you to check the index of the row and column (using the row and column properties) and act accordingly.

 {